cloud-native-compositions/compositions/docs/overview.md

 Compositions provides platform administrators with a framework for building  secure, qualified and reusable APIs for application teams to consume cloud resources in a self-service manner.
 Compositions can be used as the orchestration layer below an IDP, or they can be used directly by developers either through the K8s CLI or through a GitOps tool such as Config Sync or Argo CD.

 ### How Compositions Work
 Compositions aims to provide a K8s-based solution for the problem of self-service infrastructure management.
 It is a set of Kubernetes APIs (CRDs) and controllers that allow any K8s resources, including KCC/ASO/ACK resources, to be logically grouped together and consumed as a single resource (a “composition”).
-By building compositions as K8s-native resources, compositions can use K8s features such as RBAC and continuous reconciliation.
+By building compositions as K8s-native resources, compositions use K8s features such as RBAC, continuous reconciliation and be monitored and administered the same way as other Kubernetes resources, which allows them to plug into existing workflows more easily

 Compositions will be built as OSS and will be available as a managed service through Config Controller.
 This private preview will use Config Controller to install all the components necessary to build compositions across Google Cloud, AWS, and Azure.